How would you define organizational culture? I’m finding it’s an increasingly important question.

-To interact and function in the digital 2.0 World (Knowledge Economy, Flat World, 21st Century: choose your paradigm), it’s become critical that leaders understand the internal dynamics of the teams they are leading.
+To interact and function in the 21st Century, it’s become critical that leaders understand the internal dynamics of the teams they are leading.
 How will an organization play in the new world?
 How will it connect?
 Drive value?
 Compete?

 An org chart might show us structure and intent, but to truly grasp how decisions are being made, we need to understand the organization’s culture – a task that’s easier said than done.
 Ask enough people and you might get a sense of it, but its dimensions and reach can remain elusive.